 Master of Applied Science in Global Health Planning and Management

-A part-time, online degree program focusing on the development, delivery, management and evaluation of global public health initiatives.
+A part-time, fully online degree program focusing on the design, delivery, management and evaluation of global development and health initiatives.

 Advantages of this fully online graduate program: